What is the Archive Team Warrior?

 Why am I seeing a message that no item was received?

 It means that there is no work available.
 This happens for several reasons:

 - There project has just finished and someone is inspecting the work done.
 If a problem is discovered, items may be re-queued and more work is available.

-- In a rare case, you have been banned by a tracker administrator because you were requesting too much work or your internet connection is "unclean".
-We prefer connections from many public IP addresses, use of non-captive DNS servers, and no proxies/firewalls.
+- In a rare case, you have been banned by a tracker administrator because you were requesting too much work, you were tampering with the scripts, a malfunction has occurred, or your internet connection is "unclean".

 Why am I seeing a message about rate limiting?